How to Configure CentOS and Rocky Linux Network Settings

 nmtui

-2. The command prompts the NetworkManager TUI window, which appears as in the image below.
-Select Edit a connection to view configuration settings.
+2. Select Edit a connection to view configuration settings.

-3. Next, choose the network you want to configure.
+3. Choose the network you want to configure, then select Edit.

 You can now edit the given connection.